JohnSwiftC/GuShell/README.md

 # GuShell
-Lightweight and open source reverse shell client and connection manager built for windows.
+Lightweight and open source reverse shell client and connection manager built for Windows.
 (Named after a cat.)
 # Features
 - The manager is capable of managing several connections at once via the clientlist command!
 - The shell, while built along side the manager, can likely be used with any listener with how it was made!
 (I have not tested this myself!)